ndd21/PHYS281/docs/exercises.md

                 raise TypeError("Temperature must be a number")

             if T <= 0:
-                raise ValueError("Temperature must be a posiive number")
+                raise ValueError("Temperature must be a positive number")

             self.T = float(T)